ThomasWeinert/FluentDOM.js/README.md

 -----------------

 Internet Explorer has no native support for `Document:evaluate()`.
-Like for node.js the [xpath](https://github.com/goto100/xpath) is used. `xpath.min.js` is a minified version of the library.
+Like for node.js the [xpath](https://github.com/goto100/xpath) library is used. `xpath.min.js` is a minified version of it.